docknetwork/sdk/tutorials/src/tutorial_claim_deduction.md

 You may ask "So what's the difference?
 There is still only one issuer."

-By the primitive definition of "trustworthiness" written above, any claim made by a trustworthy issuer is true. did:example:issuer can claim whatever they want by issuing verifiable credentials.
+By the primitive definition of "trustworthiness" written above, any claim made by a trustworthy issuer is true. `did:example:issuer` can claim whatever they want by issuing verifiable credentials.
 They can even claim that some other issuer is trustworthy.
-Together, the two rules defined in the above example implement a system analogous to TLS certificate chains with did:example:issuer as the single root authority.
+Together, the two rules defined in the above example implement a system analogous to TLS certificate chains with `did:example:issuer` as the single root authority.

 ## Proving Composite Claims

 As a Holder of verifiable credentials, you'll want to prove specific claims to a Verifier.
-If those claims are composite, you'll sometimes need to provide a deductive proof in your verifiable credentials presentation.
+If those claims are composite, you'll sometimes need to bundle a deductive proof in your verifiable credentials presentation.
 This should be done after the presentation has been assembled.
 If the presentation is going to be signed, sign it *after* including the deductive proof.

 ```js
 import { proveCompositeClaims } from '@docknetwork/sdk/utils/cd';